dbankier/JAST/README.md

  * `cd JAST && [sudo] npm install`
  * `grunt dev -p ios`

+**Note**: the `grunt dev` command will start the tishadow server and launch a tishadow appified version of your app.
+All code changes will be selectively precompiled and pushed (live-reload).

 ## Manual Install with Extras :+1:

 If you want to: